CliveRBird/CentrelinkDataServicesWeather/CDS.Weather/README.txt

 rem From VS Tools, NuGet Package Manager runn the command below.
 NuGet\Install-Package OpenWeatherMapSharp -Version 3.1.4
-rem from package manager browsing the ALL web NuGet repos for AdamTibi.OpenWeather package
+rem From package manager browsing the ALL web NuGet repos for AdamTibi.OpenWeather package

 rem Now start to add the unit tests to the solution. dotnet new xunit -o CDS.Weather.Tests.Unit -f net8.0